How To Do Keyword Research?

 Google search console is not only to verify coverage issues or monitor manual actions Google takes against your site.
 It is an invaluable keyword research tool that shows you what keywords your site is ranking for.

 Google is not as transparent as before today.
 It shows which keywords our website ranks, but this is not the entire data Google shares with us, but only a portion of it.
-This is due to many people used all search terms that brings traffic to their site to keyword stuff their content.
-Google doesn’t like it and limits the information sharing with us.
+This is due to many people used all search terms that bring traffic to their site to keyword stuff their content.
+Google doesn't like it and limits the information sharing with us.

 Advertisers spend a lot of money to create the best performing ads.
 They constantly test different variations and optimize according to the new data they acquire.